 Canadian citizens using a Canadian passport need a visa to visit Brazil.

 Click here for a FILLABLE BRAZIL VISA APPLICATION.

 WARNING TO ALL CANADIANS: Changes in Brazilian procedures now mean there are different processing times depending on your home province.
-Residents of Western Canada are warned it takes a minimum of three working weeks (often one month) to acquire a Brazilian visa.
+Residents of Western Canada are warned it takes a minimum of four working weeks (often one month) to acquire a Brazilian visa.
 Residents of Eastern Canada are warned it takes a minimum of two working weeks, but often extends beyond three weeks, to get a visa issued.
-Residents of Manitoba and Ontario usually have visas processed in less than two weeks.
+Residents of Manitoba and Ontario usually have visas processed in two weeks.

 Nationals of the following countries do not need a visa for business or tourism purposes:

 European Union (EU) countries, except Cyprus, Czech, Estonia, Latvia, Lithuania, Malta, Slovakia;